Towering above Juneau and surrounded by stunning alpine views, Mount Roberts offers one of the most breathtaking vantage points in Southeast Alaska.

 Home to a restaurant and quality gift shop, the tram is also a gateway to some great hiking trails.

-Tickets for adults are $45 and $30 for ages three through 12.
+Adult tickets are $65, while tickets for children ages 3 through 12 cost $50.
 (You can purchase them online or in person.)

-The daily ticket is good for the entire day so you could literally spend your entire day just riding up and down this thing (please don’t do that).
+The daily ticket is valid for the entire day, so technically you could spend all day riding up and down the tram (please don’t do that).

 Tip: Use the free app WalletFlo to help you travel the world for free by finding the best travel credit cards and promotions!